State and Local Cybersecurity Grant Program

 Application Procedures

-Eligible applicants are required to complete the application on the secure MS Forms application at this link.
+Eligible applicants are required to complete the application on the secure MS Forms application, which not available at this time.
 Assistance with completing the application can be found here.

 If you would like to view the entire application, a sample PDF is available.
 The PDF can be used as a guide in compiling the necessary information you will need to complete your online 2023 SLCGP Grant application.